 in Romeoville, and Plum Creek Nature Center

-Programs are offered Tuesdays through Fridays during the months of September, October, April, May, and early June.
+Programs are offered Tuesdays through Fridays during the months of September through June.
 Programs can start by 9 a.m. and must conclude by 3 p.m.

-In addition to the length of the programs, please build in one hour for site introduction, lunch, bathroom time, and program wrap-up (for all sites except Four Rivers Environmental Education Center).
+A field trip day is typically 3 hours 45 minutes in duration (4 hours at Four Rivers Environmental Education Center), unless other arrangements have been made.
+Duration includes the length of two programs, plus one hour for site introduction, lunch, bathroom time, and program wrap-up.
 Use of Forest Preserve District picnic facilities is included as part of your program permit.

 Chaperones play an active role in program activities, group management, and field trip logistics.
 The ratio of one chaperone to ten students applies for field trip programs.
 For fee-based programs, chaperones are free of charge.